By the end of this lesson, you will be able to:

 To describe yourself professionally, you need the right words.
 Below are 12 essential vocabulary words.
 These words will help you talk about your personality, skills, and work attitude.

 Choose five of the words above and write your own sentences.
-Try to write sentences that are true about yourself.
+Try to make them true about yourself.

 Example: